Noeska/illegiblesemantics/projects/proj-2.md

 - <a href="https://open.spotify.com/track/5ohfpKB5tt275f4Y4lQ9F7?si=5cc2cc0fa80d4925" target="_blank" rel="noopener"><span>Slayer</span></a>

 #### Bay Area Thrash Metal
-If we are to distinguish further among U.S. Thrash Metal bands and we continue differentiating, then the early-1980s San Francisco Bay Area scene surely deserves some attention from everyone!
+If we are to distinguish further among US Thrash Metal bands and we continue differentiating, then the early-1980s San Francisco Bay Area scene surely deserves some attention from everyone!
 What's interesting here is that the aesthetics of said scene were largely characterized by a "do-it-yourself" ethos, as opposed to the aesthetics of the then already established Metal bands who often used established fonts for their logos (see **Iron Maiden**, for example).
 Arguably the most famous example of this is **Metallica**'s logo which was drawn up by none other than James Hetfield himself.
-This may be why certain U.S. Thrash logos, or part of these logos, **look a bit off**; because they were not always done by trained graphical designers who are familiar with rulers and with drawing and measuring segments.
+This may be why certain US Thrash logos, or part of these logos, **look a bit off**; because they were not always done by trained graphical designers who are familiar with rulers and with drawing and measuring segments.

 Another thing to point out here is that in Bay Area Thrash logos you can often find a **juxtaposition of straight lines with round shapes** or **straight lines against curved lines**.
 To refer back to the example of Metallica's logo, the C is rounded, but the first and last letters are sharp and italicized.